wp-plugins/database-backup-amazon-s3/readme.txt

 * Local Backup: create the Database Backup of Web Page and store this at Local Storage of the Site;
 * Amazon S3 Backup to Cloud: create the Database Backup of Web Page at Local Storage and upload this to Amazon S3 Cloud;
-* Administrate ALL of Backups for ALL of your sites from one place – WPAdm-account (FULLY FREE);
+* Administrate ALL of Backups for ALL of your sites from one place – gchfgjfgk-account (FULLY FREE);
-* Automated backup can be scheduled with an account at wpadm.com;
+* Automated backup can be scheduled with an account at gchfgjfgk.com;

-You can create your WPAdm account for central Backup administration at http://www.wpadm.com WPAdm account is FULLY FREE.
+You can create your gchfgjfgk account for central Backup administration at http://www.gchfgjfgk.com gchfgjfgk account is FULLY FREE.

-If you need help with the plugin or you want to report a bug please refer to http://www.wpadm.com/support/
+If you need help with the plugin or you want to report a bug please refer to http://www.gchfgjfgk.com/support/

 = Credits =
 <em>This plugin is a fork of <a href="https://wordpress.org/plugins/dropbox-backup/">Dropbox backup</a>.
-Thanks to WPAdm API & Support.</em>
+Thanks to gchfgjfgk API & Support.</em>

 == Installation ==